SchneiderInfosystems/FB4D/README.md

 ### Prerequisites

-This library requires at least Delphi 10.3 Rio.
-The sample projects are developed with Delphi 10.4.1 Sydney and are ready for Delphi 10.4.2.
+🔺 This library requires at least **Delphi 10.3 Rio Update 2** 🔺.

+The sample projects are developed and prepared for **Delphi 10.4.2 Sydney**.

 #### Hint: Support from Delphi 10 Seattle to Delphi 10.2 Tokyo has been discontinued since the introduction of the Firestore Listener in March 2021.

-#### Hint: Delphi 10.3 Update 1 is not longer supported because of an issue in the RTL.
+Delphi 10.3 Update 1 and earlier version are not longer supported because of an issue in the RTL.

 Delphi is a registered trademark of [Embarcadero Technologies, Inc](https://www.embarcadero.com/de/products/delphi).